nixworks/public/news/2009/02/24/README.md

 ##### U.S. President
 ### [ United States President Barack Obama addresses a joint session of Congress. ](/news/2009/02/24/united-states-president-barack-obama-addresses-a-joint-session-of-congress.md)
-_Context: Barack Obama, joint session of Congress, addresses, U.S. President_
+_Context: U.S. President, addresses, joint session of Congress, Barack Obama_

 ##### United States
 ### [ The U.S. Senate confirms Hilda Solis as the Secretary of Labor. ](/news/2009/02/24/the-u-s-senate-confirms-hilda-solis-as-the-secretary-of-labor.md)
 Earlier we reported that the Senate would hold a vote to cut off debate today on the nomination of Rep. Hilda Solis, D-Calif., as secretary of Labor.
 Now comes word that senators have reached an agreement to avoid that and...

-##### apartment-building
+##### Apartment-building
 ### [ Two people are killed and 28 injured in an apartment-building fire in New York City's Chinatown. ](/news/2009/02/24/two-people-are-killed-and-28-injured-in-an-apartment-building-fire-in-new-york-city-s-chinatown.md)
-_Context: Chinatown, New York City, apartment-building_
+_Context: apartment-building, New York City, Chinatown_

 ##### Iraq
 ### [ Iraq's National Museum reopens for the first time since being looted during the U.S. Armed Forces' invasion in 2003. ](/news/2009/02/24/iraq-s-national-museum-reopens-for-the-first-time-since-being-looted-during-the-u-s-armed-forces-invasion-in-2003.md)
 Minister says only fraction of items stolen following US-ivasion have been returned.

-##### shooting
+##### Shooting
 ### [ Six people and an infant are injured in a shooting during Mardi Gras in New Orleans, United States. ](/news/2009/02/24/six-people-and-an-infant-are-injured-in-a-shooting-during-mardi-gras-in-new-orleans-united-states.md)
-_Context: Mardi Gras, United States, shooting, New Orleans_
+_Context: Mardi Gras, New Orleans, United States, shooting_

 ##### Sweden
 ### [ Sweden's government announces the engagement of Crown Princess Victoria and personal trainer Daniel Westling. ](/news/2009/02/24/sweden-s-government-announces-the-engagement-of-crown-princess-victoria-and-personal-trainer-daniel-westling.md)
-_Context: engagement, government, Sweden, personal trainer, Daniel Westling, Crown Princess Victoria, Crown Princess_
+_Context: Sweden, personal trainer, Crown Princess, engagement, government, Crown Princess Victoria, Daniel Westling_

-##### red shirt
+##### Red shirt
 ### [ The National Front marches on Thailand's Government House, demanding an early election. ](/news/2009/02/24/the-national-front-marches-on-thailand-s-government-house-demanding-an-early-election.md)
-_Context: elections, assemble, Government House, Thailand, red shirt_
+_Context: Government House, elections, red shirt, assemble, Thailand_

 ##### Taliban
 ### [ The Taliban announces a ceasefire in its war in northwest Pakistan's Swat Valley. ](/news/2009/02/24/the-taliban-announces-a-ceasefire-in-its-war-in-northwest-pakistan-s-swat-valley.md)